Claude Lecomte: Execution

 The legend that Generals Lecomte and Thomas were shot "in a regulation manner" by a firing squad was a fabrication: it is based on a photograph staged by the photographer Eugène Appert, which was taken in June, three months later.
+This photograph may have in turn been inspired by an engraving and report in the edition of L'Illustration of the 25th of March, 1871.
 There was even an activist theater production (La Commune, historical drama, 1908), which portrays a pseudo-trial of the two generals before their execution.

 According to the Commune history written in 1876 by Prosper-Olivier Lissagaray, when General Lecomte was arrested by his men, the Vigilance Committee of Montmartre issued an order to the commander of the National Guard responsible for guarding the General at the Château Rouge to ensure his protection.
 The order came just after Lecomte was moved from that location.

 A truly huge monument to General Lecomte and Thomas was erected near the centre of Pere Lachaise Cemetery in Paris.

 Legacy

 On 18 November 1871 a court-martial (le 6e Conseil de Guerre) handed down the death penalty to Simon Charles Mayer (1820 Nancy - 1887 Basel), major of the Paris Commune, for being responsible for the murder of the two generals Claude Lecomte, and Jacques Leonard Clement Thomas, in spite of weak evidence.
 In 1872 this sentence was commuted to life-long forced labour, and thereafter he was exiled to New Caledonia.